• Risk factors for developing dental implant infection include poor oral hygiene, smoking, and previous periodontal disease.

 How to treat a dental implant infection

-First of all an X-ray will be done to determine whether there was any bone loss.
+First, an X-ray will be performed to determine whether there is any bone loss.
 This is followed by periodontal probing.
-This allows for accurate diagnosis of the stage of infection.
+This allows for an accurate diagnosis of the infection stage.
 Then, the dentist will suggest a treatment plan.

 Mechanical cleaning